In order to view this object you need Flash Player 9+ support!

 GATRA Tri-Town Connector

-GATRA announced that the Tri-Town Connector began service on Monday, July 7, 2014.
-This new service provides expanded bus service to the towns of Norfolk, Wrentham and Foxborough and will also connect to the Franklin Area Bus (FAB) at the Big Y in Franklin.
+The Tri-Town Connector provides expanded bus service to the towns of Norfolk, Wrentham and Foxborough and will also connect to the Franklin Area Bus (FAB) at the Big Y in Franklin.
 Click here to view the GATRA Schedule.